bashantad/online-classes/README.md

     yarn install
 ```

+Ask for the `development.key` file and put it under `config/credentials/development.key`

 ### Database Setup
 Before running following commands make sure you have `postgresql` installed and is running on your computer.
 Make sure you can login to postgresql by entering `psql` on command line.